In early 2018, the City of Dublin will again participate in the National Citizen Survey conducted by the National Research Center.

-The surveys are designed to gauge residents’ perceptions of local government.
-The City uses the data in guiding policy decisions to enhance and continue high-quality service delivery.
+The resulting data helps gauge residents’ perceptions of local government, and is used in guiding policy decisions to enhance and continue high-quality service delivery in Dublin.